 For Level 1B:

-In the case the interpolation method is not applied, the fuel efficiency value FCCS,c,1 according to step 1 of Table A8/6 of Annex B8 shall be used for verifying the conformity of production.
+In the case the interpolation method is not applied, the charge-sustaining fuel efficiency value FECS,c,1 according to step 2 of Table A8/6 of Annex B8 shall be used for verifying the conformity of production.

-In the case the interpolation method is applied, the fuel efficiency value FCCS,c,ind for the individual vehicle according to step 3 of Table A8/6 of Annex B8 shall be used for verifying the conformity of production.
+In the case the interpolation method is applied, the charge-sustaining fuel efficiency value FECS,c,ind for the individual vehicle according to step 3 of Table A8/6 of Annex B8 shall be used for verifying the conformity of production.

-3. PEVs
+4. Verification of CoP on electric energy consumption of PEVs

-3.1.
+4.1.
 The vehicle shall be tested as described in paragraph 3.4. of Annex B8.
 During the conformity of production verification, the break-off criterion for the Type 1 test procedure according to paragraph 3.4.4.1.3 of Annex B8 (consecutive cycle procedure) and paragraph 3.4.4.2.3. of Annex B8 (Shortened Test Procedure) shall be considered reached when having finished the first applicable WLTP test cycle.

-During this test cycle, the DC energy from the REESS(s) ECDC,first,i shall be determined according to paragraph 4.3 of Annex B8 where dj shall be the actual driven distance.
+During this test cycle, the DC electric energy consumption from the REESS(s) ECDC,first,i shall be determined according to paragraph 4.3 of Annex B8 where ∆EREESS,j shall be the electric energy change of all REESS and dj shall be the actual driven distance during this test cycle.

-3.2.
-The conformity of production with regard to electric energy consumption (EC) shall be verified on the basis of the values for the tested vehicle as described in paragraph 3.2.1. in the case that the type approval was conducted with the consecutive cycle Type 1 test procedure and in paragraph 3.2.2.in case that the type approval was conducted using the shortened Type 1 test procedure.
+4.2.
+The conformity of production with regard to electric energy consumption (EC) shall be verified on the basis of the values for the tested vehicle as described in paragraph 4.2.1. in the case that the type approval was conducted with the consecutive cycle Type 1 test procedure and in paragraph 3.2.2.in case that the type approval was conducted using the shortened Type 1 test procedure.

-3.2.1.
+4.2.1.
 Consecutive cycle Type 1 test procedure values for CoP